murex/Kata-BowlingGame/php/GETTING_STARTED.md

 > ***Important***: This requires to have `IntelliJ IDEA Ultimate` edition.
 >
 > IntelliJ's PHP plugin is not available with the Community edition.
-> You can still use it as an editor for php files, but you will not
+> You can still use it as an editor for PHP files, but you will not
-> be able to use the benefits brought by the php plugin, such as syntax highlighting,
+> be able to use the benefits brought by the PHP plugin, such as syntax highlighting,
 > code refactoring or integration with IntelliJ's test navigator.

 #### 1. Install `PHP plugin`